-Camp Sweeney follows the overall philosophy of the JJCPA Community Probation program, where the goal is to marshal the resources of the minor's family, school, and neighborhood to address those factors that will most likely result in recidivism, if not addressed.
+Camp Sweeney follows the overall philosophy of the JJCPA Positive Youth Development Intensive Community Supervision program, where the goal is to marshal the resources of the minor's family, school, and neighborhood to address those factors that will most likely result in recidivism, if not addressed.
 Suitable youth from Camp Sweeney participate in contractual services that are funded through YOBG.
 The DPOs also assist in programming, refer camp youth to Cognitive Behavior Treatment, and transition aftercare service planning.

-Youth exiting camp transition into aftercare and receive services from the Juvenile Community Supervision which is funded under YOBG.
-These services include mentoring groups and workshops on a variety of life skill topics (personal organization, personal care/hygiene, social etiquette, budgeting).
+Youth exiting camp transition into aftercare and receive services from the Positive Youth Development Intensive Community Supervision program which is funded under YOBG.
+These services include mentoring groups and workshops on a variety of life skill topics (personal organization, personal care/hygiene, social etiquette, and budgeting).
 The DPOs collaborate with a Behavioral Health Clinician from our County's Behavioral Health Care Services Agency, who assists in identifying youth with special mental health needs, connecting those youth with appropriate services in the community, and facilitating Multi-Disciplinary Team meetings with the youth, parents, mental health, school, probation, and community partners involved with the youth.

-Suitable youth released from Camp Sweeney are also allowed to participate in contractual services funded through the JJCPA Community Probation Program including multi-disciplinary teams.
+Suitable youth released from Camp Sweeney are also allowed to participate in contractual services funded through the JJCPA Positive Youth Development Intensive Community Supervision program including multi-disciplinary teams.
 Alameda County Probation also has a restorative justice program that holds youth accountable for their behavior and provides them with the support they need to move forward in a positive way.
 DPOs actively engage families, communities, and systems to repair harm and prevent re-offending.
 They also work to identify barriers to re-entry for individual youth, develop strategies to overcome barriers and, facilitate accountability strategies to encourage youth to take responsibility and make amends for harm caused.